Skip to Content

 Giftedness is a term used to describe individuals who are exceptional in particular areas of intelligence3.

 Children gifted with precocious abilities show remarkable aptitudes in areas such as math, music, art, language, and science.
-Furthermore, they tend to be independent learners and thinkers.
-Often, they can learn at a much faster rate than average children.

 The traditional definition of giftedness concentrates on factors that can lead to higher achievements in adulthood or the possibility of becoming successful.

-Unfortunately, this definition gets caught up in the metaphor of “gifts”.
-Many people believe the most important part of being gifted is that “gifts” can be turned into achievements.
-The notion that giftedness is synonymous with potential for success in adulthood often provokes backlash from those who believe that they are denied equal opportunity at success.
+The notion that giftedness is synonymous with potential for success in adulthood often provokes backlash from those who believe they are denied an equal opportunity at success.

 Thus, gifted asynchronous development poses unique challenges that do not generally receive sympathy or help.